FacultyCreative/ngActiveResource/README.md

 parameters.
 Where will _always_ query the backend, assuming that it does not have the necessary instances.

+`where` is akin to the `index` action in a RESTful API, and therefore first attempts to use the `indexURL`, and will fall back on the `showURL` if an `indexURL` is not defined.

 ```
   Post.where({author_id: author.id})
 ```